HiEST/scorsa/README.md

 - REUSED is a boolean that is set to `false` when the nodes for the job are created from scracth, and `true` when the nodes already existed and have been reused.

+## Environment

+SCORSA uses Python 3.6.
+[Conda](https://docs.conda.io/en/latest/) allows you to have different environments installed on your computer to access different versions of Python and different libraries.
+Sometimes libraries conflict which causes errors and packages not to work.
+To avoid conflicts, we created an environment specifically for this simulator that contains all of the libraries that you will need.

+To install the SCORSA environment, you will need to follow these steps:

+1. Fork and clone the Github repository.
+This repository contains a file called [environment.yml](environment.yml) that is needed for the installation.
+2. Open the Terminal on your computer (e.g. Git Bash for Windows or Terminal on a Mac/Linux).
+3. In the Terminal, navigate to the SCORSA directory, then, type in the Terminal: ```conda env create -f environment.yml```

 ## Maintainers